LeoE-R/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
-Describe what your project is about and what it does
+The purpose of this project is to calculate statistics and build an interactive environment where a user chooses the data and filter for a dataset to analyse.

 ### Files used
 Include the files used